Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 2. Use a firewall or your VPN to block non-VPN traffic

 Alternatively, you can configure your firewall to only allow traffic in and out via your VPN.
-You can also change your Windows Firewall settings:
+You can change your Windows Firewall settings:

 1. Make sure you’re already connected to your VPN.